AbdelalimB1729/React_Project_FrameWork/README.md

 # React_Project_FrameWork
-This our javascript project using React and NodeJs
+This a React and Node project